-- takes place at the beginning of the next lesson - often involves the whole class - is informed by teacher review of children's work from the previous lesson - identifies strengths and areas for development - for writing in particular, the next lesson may be spent giving feedback to the class and time for areas of development to be worked on through proof reading and editing their work
+- may take place during the lesson or at the beginning of the following lesson - often involves groups or the whole class - evaluates learning in the lesson, identifying strengths or areas for development - may take the form of self or peer assessment against a given set of criteria - often involves the whole class - is informed by teacher review of children's work from the previous lesson - identifies strengths and areas for development - for writing in particular, feedback will focus on areas of development to be worked on.
+In KS2 this is through proof reading and editing their work (in green pen).